IRedFoxI/SkeeveBot/README.md

 Returns your tag, playername and level based on your mumble nick or alias, if set.

 	!info "stat"
-As above but also shows specific statistcs "stat"
+As above but also shows your additional statistic "stat"

 	!info "nick"
 Returns "nick"'s tag, playername and level, seaching for the alias if set.